Santa Paula High School: Athletics

 Santa Paula High School athletic teams are nicknamed the Cardinals, and the mascot is Joe Cardinal.
-The athletic director is Danny Guzman.
+The athletic director is Kelley Payne.
 The school is a charter member of the Citrus Coast League, a conference within the CIF Southern Section that was established in 2018.
 Prior to that, Santa Paula was part of the Tri-County Athletic Association.

 Santa Paula's main rival is Fillmore High School.
 The two schools in the Santa Clara River Valley have one of the oldest continuous high school football rivalries in the state of California, having played each other since 1924 and meeting for the 100th time in 2010.
 The football teams play annually for a perpetual trophy known as the Leather Helmet.
 Games were not played in 1942 due to World War II, 1969 because of scheduling difficulties, and 2019 due to the Maria Fire.
 The 2020 meeting was postponed to April 2021 due to the COVID-19 pandemic, marking a resumption of the rivalry 2 1/2 years after the 2018 game.
 As of 2018, Santa Paula leads the series 61–40–7.

 Santa Paula High School offers the following sports: